skip navigation links

 Licensing

-In July 2007, GE submitted a license amendment request to the NRC for research and development associated with laser enrichment to be conducted at their Wilmington, NC, Global Nuclear Fuels-Americas, LLC, facility.
+In July 2007, GEH submitted a license amendment request to the NRC for research and development associated with laser enrichment to be conducted at their Wilmington, NC, Global Nuclear Fuels-Americas, LLC, facility.
 On May 12, 2008, NRC approved the amendment.
-GE is currently constructing the test loop and plans to begin operations by the end of 2009.
+GLE has constructed the Test Loop for making refinements to the SILEX laser isotope separation process.

-On June 26, 2009, GE submitted a license application for a full-scale commercial facility.
-NRC has accepted the application and is beginning the technical review process.
-The full-scale commercial facility will be subject to a mandatory hearing.
+On June 26, 2009, GLE submitted a license application for a full-scale commercial facility.
+The full-scale commercial facility was subject to a mandatory hearing.
+NRC staff reviewed the application, developed a Safety Evaluation Report (SER) – NUREG-2120 and issued a construction and operating license (SNM-2019) on September 25, 2012.

 To top of page